Introducing the new array functions released in PHP 8.4!

 $array = [ 'tamabaritake' => 'enoki', 'haratake' => 'shiitake', 'hiratake' => 'eringi', ]; // All values start with e $result = array_all($array, function (string $value){ return str_starts_with($value, 'e'); }); var_dump($result); // Result: bool(false) // All array keys end with take $result = array_any($array, function (string $value, string $key){ return preg_match('/.*take$/', $key); }); var_dump($result); // Result: bool(true)

-found in Laravel's Collection class`every` methodbehaves similarly to the `array_any` function, and is the same as
+This function behaves similarly to the `array_any` function, and is the same as the `every` method found in Laravel's Collection class

 summary